+OV order via

+public web form

-or via using self- service software Telia CA verifies that the administrative contact person defined in the certificate application is employed by the Subscriber.
-This is verified by calling the contact person via the Subscriber PBX number or by making a phone call to other verified number(s) in the organisation, which is looked up from a directory maintained by a trusted party.
+or via using selfservice software

+Telia CA verifies that the administrative contact person defined in the certificate application is employed by the Subscriber.
+This is verified by calling the contact person via the Subscriber PBX number or by making a phone call to other verified number(s) in the organization, which is looked up from a directory maintained by a trusted party.
 Authorization of the administrative and technical contact persons may also be based on attorney letter or FullTLS agreement from the actual Subscriber.
 In that case CA will verify the origin of the authorization document by verification phone call.

 CA will always verify that the Subscriber's administrative contact person approves the subscriber agreement at least once including information about Subscriber responsibilities, Company details, authorised Certificate Approvers and all relevant subject or domain values allowed in the TLS certificates.
 In online service the agreement details are available to him/her online in the CA web pages so that the agreement can be modified at any time.
-In non- authenticated TLS web order all order details are verified each time by CA. In online mode the authenticated administrative contact person may be authorised by CA to approve further additions to the TLS contract (e.g. who can be Certificate Requester or Certificate Approver in the Company or if new domains are requested from CA).
+In non-authenticated TLS web order all order details are verified each time by CA.

+In online mode the authenticated administrative contact person may be authorised by CA to approve further additions to the TLS contract (e.g. who can be Certificate Requester or Certificate Approver in the Company or if new domains are requested from CA).
 All authenticated and authorised contact persons are allowed to make TLS certificates but only in the limits of the pre-verified values and individual role.
 Data expiration time limits specified by CA/Browser Forum are utilized in all pre-verified values.

 Authentication is based on secure combination of SMS-OTP and weblinks with unique hash values.

+In internal Telia requests the authorization may be based on Employee register and authentication may be based on Telia email accounts Telia employees.

+Admistrative contact MUST be Telia Employee and technical contact may be Telia employee or Contingent worker found in Telia HR register.
+Technical contact, if contingent worker, may use his/her company email address.

-In internal Telia requests the authorization may be based on Employee register and authentication may be based on Telia email accounts.
-CA verifies that both technical and administrative contact persons are using approved Applicant company email addresses/domains and both persons are active employees of Telia Group according to the employee register and at least one representative is employee of Telia group and not an external worker.
+CA verifies that both technical and administrative contact persons are using approved Applicant company email addresses/domains and administrative contact persons are active employees of Telia Group and technical contact persons are active employees of Telia Group or contingent workers according to the Telia Group employee register.

 DV order via public web form or via using self-service software.

 Telia verifies host domain name/IP address ownership or control of those by using methods listed in the BR.